pittsburghmodular/NullVentana/README.md

 - **Windows onto another shape:** put BLACKHOLE, TUNNEL or ALTITUDE in Shape B with BACKGROUND OFF and slide OVERLAY up — Shape A (or the video) shows through the disc, the open panels or the sea.
 - **Beat-cut chaos:** GLITCH around 40–60% with MIC ON fires on the kick only; add a little AUDIO MOD on GLITCH so louder passages glitch harder and more often.
 - **Living painting:** PAINT BRUSH at 70–100% over a slow shape (AURORA, GROVE, JELLYFISH) or a still camera, RATE OF CHANGE low, a touch of TRAILS.
 Add 20–30% AUDIO MOD on PAINT BRUSH so the brush loosens on the loud parts and tightens back up in the quiet ones.
+- **LED wall:** POINTS around 40–70% over a bright, slow shape (AURORA, ORBS, BLOBS) with a touch of TRAILS and BLUR; add 30–50% AUDIO MOD on POINTS so the dots swell and spread on the kick.
+Put FEEDBACK under 100% behind it and the dots tunnel away.
 - **Lo-fi overlay:** put SPRITES, PADDLES or QUILT in Shape B with BACKGROUND OFF over a video or a smooth shape in A — only the blocks land on top.
 - **Performing:** DETACH the panel to a second display, F for fullscreen on the main one, and save a few slots to jump between looks with SAVE/LOAD.
 - **Better recording audio:** feed a virtual audio device (BlackHole / VB-Cable) instead of a microphone for a clean direct signal.